Terikyy/CarRental/README.md

 A simple car rental management application that allows users to browse, search, and reserve cars, with a JavaScript frontend and a PHP backend using JSON flat files for persistence.

+A demo can be temporarily found at [CarRental Demo](http://rentn.us-east-1.elasticbeanstalk.com/).

 ---

 ## Features